wp-plugins/stylesheet-per-page/readme.txt

 * For individual posts use [post_type]-[post_name].css where "[post_type]" is replaced with the name of the custom post type or just 'post' for regular posts, and "[post_name]" is the slug of the post.
 Eg. post-10-tips-for-baking-pies.css, or, say if you had a "recipes" post type use something like recipes-classic-french-cheesecake.css.

+* For tag pages use tag.css or tag-[tag_name].css where "[tag_name]" is replaced with the slug of the tag

+* For category pages use category.css or category-[category_name].css where "[category_name]" is replaced with the slug of the category

+* For archive pages use archive.css

-* To activate IE specific stylesheets just create css files with the following naming: ie.css (covers all IE versions), ie7.css (covers IE 7 and below), ie6.css (covers IE 6 and below).
+* To activate IE specific stylesheets just create css files with the following naming: ie.css (covers all IE versions), ie8.css (covers IE 8 and below), ie7.css (covers IE 7 and below), ie6.css (covers IE 6 and below).

 * To activate an iOS specific stylsheet create ios.css and enable in the plugin options.